farmOS/farmOS/docs/development/docker.md

 purposes.
 It is also how your database and files are persisted when the containers are destroyed and rebuilt.

+#### File ownership

+On a Linux host, all the files in `.data` will have an owner and group of `root`.
+For development purposes, it is recommended that you change the owner of everything in the `www` container to your local user.
+This can be done with the following command (executed from the repository's root directory):

+    sudo chown -R ${USER} .data/www

+This changes the owner of *everything* in /var/www/html to the currently logged in user on the host.
+But it leaves the group alone.

+This will persist until the codebase is rebuilt.
+When rebuilt, `docker-entrypoint.sh` changes the owner and group of the `.data/www/sites` directory to `www-data`.
+So you would need to re-run the above `chown` after each rebuild.
+For development environments this isn't a big problem because rebuilds don't happen automatically - they need to be triggered by deleting `profiles/farm/farm.info`.

 ### Install farmOS

 Once the containers are up and running, you can install farmOS using the Drupal